DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/head_measuring_and_cap_fitting.md

 # Head Measuring & Cap Fitting Protocol

+## Videos
+- Unfamiliar with fNIRS equipment?
+Try watching this [overview of the NIRSport2 equipment kit](https://www.youtube.com/watch?v=B1jo4111UZo) ahead of jumping into the protocols

 ### Measurements
 Ask the child if they are feeling comfortable during the procedures as well.